marcosJuniorPassarella/marcosJuniorPassarella/README.md

 ## Hey 👋🏻 I'm Marcos Júnior.
-#### I'm a Front-End Developer, I have 19 years old and i have experience in real projects using Typescript and I'm always focused on learning and creating projects using the latest technologies on the market and good programming practices.
+#### I'm a Front-End Developer, I have 19 years old and i have experience in real projects using Angular and I'm always focused on learning and creating projects using the latest technologies on the market and good programming practices.
 <br/>

 <div align="center">